Open-WP-Club/wp-sanitize/readme.md

 - **Always backup your database before running any sanitization process.**
 - This plugin modifies your database.
 Use with caution, especially in production environments.
 - Sanitized data is irreversible.
 Make sure you really want to modify your data before proceeding.
+- WooCommerce order sanitization is only available when WooCommerce is active.

 ## 🛡 Security